weeyin83/Presentations/2022/Ignite2022/readme.md

 - Connect with Lisa on Twitter
     - Lisa Clark - [@Lisaattheedge](https://twitter.com/lisaattheedge)
-- Connect with Sarah on LinkedIn
+- Connect with Lisa on LinkedIn
     - [Lisa Clark](https://www.linkedin.com/in/lisadawnclark/)